Fishing Season: January 1 - December 31 (Prime: April 1 - November 1)

 Antoine Bissieux

-As of today (5/16) the flow coming out of the West-Branch Reservoir is 318cfs and the Still River is flowing at 198cfs making for an excellent flow of 516cfs in the TMA.
-Flows should begin to drop slightly throughout the rest of the week with minimal rain in the forecast.
+As of today (2/154the flow coming out of the West-Branch Reservoir is 85cfs and the Still River is flowing around 25cfs making for a low flow of 110cfs in the TMA.
+Flows should remain consistent throughout the week and water temps will continue to be exceptionally cold with below freezing weather all week.

 Local Species Available January 1 - December 31 (Prime: April 1 - November 1)